 Yes, Illinois is a comparative negligence state.
 This means that in a personal injury case, the court will consider the degree of fault of all parties involved in the accident or incident that led to the injury.
-Under Illinois law, a plaintiff can still recover damages even if they were partially at fault for the accident, as long as their percentage of fault is less than 50%.
+Under Illinois law, a plaintiff can still recover partial damages as long as their percentage fault is less than 50%.

 Illinois uses a modified comparative negligence system, specifically the 51% rule.
 This means that if the plaintiff is found to be 51% or more at fault for the accident, they cannot recover any damages from the other parties involved.
 However, if the plaintiff is found to be 50% or less at fault, their damages will be reduced in proportion to their percentage of fault.

 For example, if a plaintiff is awarded $100,000 in damages but is found to be 20% at fault for the accident, their damages would be reduced by 20% to $80,000.

 It's important to note that the comparative negligence system can make personal injury cases more complex.
 That why it's important to work with an experienced personal injury lawyer who can help you navigate the legal process.

 Zayed Law Offices Personal Injury Attorneys is Your Joliet Personal Injury Law Firm